-The right of a participant to exercise or receive a grant or settlement of an award, and the timing thereof, may be subject to such performance conditions (including subjective individual goals) as may be specified by the

-Committee.
-In addition, the 2006 Plan authorizes specific performance awards, which represent a conditional right to receive cash, shares of Common Stock or other awards upon achievement of certain pre-established performance goals and subjective individual goals during a specified fiscal year.
-Performance awards granted to persons whom the Committee expects will, for the year in which a deduction arises, be "covered employees" (as defined below) will, if and to the extent intended by the Committee, be subject to provisions that should qualify such awards as "performance-based compensation" not subject to the limitation on tax deductibility by the Company under Code Section 162(m).
-For purposes of Section 162(m), the term "covered employee" means the Company's chief executive officer and each other person whose compensation is required to be disclosed in the Company's filings with the SEC by reason of that person being among the four highest compensated officers of the Company as of the end of a taxable year.
-If and to the extent required under Section 162(m) of the Code, any power or authority relating to a performance award intended to qualify under Section 162(m) of the Code is to be exercised by the Committee, not the Company's Board of Directors.
+The right of a participant to exercise or receive a grant or settlement of an award, and the timing thereof, may be subject to such performance conditions (including subjective individual goals) as may be specified by the Committee.
+In addition, the 2006 Plan authorizes specific performance awards, which represent a conditional right to receive cash, shares of common stock or other awards upon achievement of certain pre-established performance goals and subjective individual goals during a specified fiscal year.
+Performance awards granted to persons whom the Committee expects will, for the year in which a deduction arises, be "covered employees" (as defined below) will, if and to the extent intended by the Committee, be subject to provisions that should qualify such awards as "performance-based compensation" not subject to the limitation on tax deductibility by us under Code Section 162(m).
+For purposes of Section 162(m), the term "covered employee" means our principal executive officer and each other person whose compensation is required to be disclosed in our filings with the SEC by reason of that person being among our three most highest compensated officers (other than the principal executive officer) as of the end of a taxable year.
+If and to the extent required under Section 162(m) of the Code, any power or authority relating to a performance award intended to qualify under Section 162(m) of the Code is to be exercised by the Committee, not our Board of Directors.